lechimp-p/dicto.php/BACKLOG.md

 # Cleanup
 * Reorder tests to match the different rules better.
-* Make Engine (and propably Indexer and Analyzer) depend on a logger.
-Make them log.
-* Vars could be cleaned up; Classes, Methods, etc. are only required for pattern matching in Query::compile_var.
 * Every submodule could have its own Config, those could then be combined to the big global config.
 * DBFactory is a misnomer.
 Its more like a manager, which is a very non descriptive